dongliang3571/Database-Notes/README.md

 ## Microsoft SQL Server

+### `master` database
+The `master` database records all the system-level information for a SQL Server system.
+This includes instance-wide metadata such as logon accounts, endpoints, linked servers, and system configuration settings.
+In SQL Server, system objects are no longer stored in the master database; instead, they are stored in the Resource database.
+Also, master is the database that records the existence of all other databases and the location of those database files and records the initialization information for SQL Server.
+Therefore, SQL Server cannot start if the master database is unavailable.

+**Note that you will be connected to `master` automatically once you log in to shell of the database server**

 ### Delimited identifiers

 The square brackets [] are used to delimit identifiers.
 This is necessary if the column name is a reserved keyword or contains special characters such as a space or hyphen.